 Dropbox & Pinterest

-We encourage our artists to make a Dropbox folder to gather personal and professional photos we can use for various posts (Throwback Thursday, promo, Travel Tuesday, etc.).
-We also encourage our artists to make private (or public!)
-Pinterest mood boards to capture photos and themes we can use to get a sense of your preferred aesthetics, graphics and color schemes.
+We encourage our artists to make a Dropbox folder to gather personal and professional photos we can use for various posts (#TBT, #WednesdayWisdom, Etc.) We also encourage our artists to make private (or public!)
+Pinterest mood boards to capture photos and themes so we get inspired and get a sense of your preferred aesthetics, graphics and color schemes.
 This is an easy way to curate content that you like (recipes, memes, photos, quotes, videos, Soundcloud playlists, etc.).
 This not only gives us appropriate fodder for posts – it also gives us greater insight into the brand image you want to portray.

 Social Skinning & Special Graphics

 Next, we make sure your brand is cohesive across all channels, and all sites are optimized and skinned.
 It is important to visualize releases, blog features, show announcements, crowdfunding campaign countdowns and social channels.
 Our SMMs create unique visual content that fits with each individual artists’ brands.
-To do this we use Canva, but there are many great, easy-to-use apps that will help you create awesome graphics.
+To do this we have an in-house graphic designer but there are many great, easy-to-use apps that will help you create awesome graphics.
+To see some artists who have wonderful branding take a peep at this post to get inspired.

 Social Media Channels